bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+the anonymous function returned in line 52 opens the closure.
+It is the function inside of a function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the name, Dan, will always be the same. the random die returned can change.

 c.
 What is the lexical scope of `newRoll`?
+the anonymous fuction returned by personalDice(name)

 ### Task 2c - Exit Ticket